Dual Selective Fusion Transformer Network for Hyperspectral Image Classification: Experiment

-To assess the stability of the proposed SFormer method, we conducted extensive experiments on four diverse datasets, each with varying numbers of training samples.
+\textbf{(3) Robustness with different training samples.} To assess the stability of the proposed DSFormer method, we conducted extensive experiments on four diverse datasets, each with varying numbers of training samples.
 Specifically, we randomly selected 25, 50, 75, and 100 samples per class to construct the training sets.
 Fig.~\ref{fig:train_sample} compares the classification performance in these different sample sizes.
-The results indicate that the classification accuracy of SFormer is steadily improving as the number of training samples increases, demonstrating its robustness.
-Furthermore, SFormer consistently outperforms existing state-of-the-art methods, achieving the highest accuracy across all training sample configurations.
+The results indicate that the classification accuracy of DSFormer is steadily improving as the number of training samples increases, demonstrating its robustness.
+Furthermore, DSFormer consistently outperforms existing state-of-the-art methods, achieving the highest accuracy across all training sample configurations.